EsGeh/musterschreiben_an_schulen/README.md

 	$ ./src/gen_all_docs.py

-This will write the output for all cases to `./output/` as text files, conveniently named.
+This will write the output for all cases to `./output/` in different formats, conveniently named.

+For further information, issue:

+	$ ./src/gen_all_docs.py --help